 Additional info from Publishers Weekly regarding the varied levels of asexual experience represented in Ace:

 According to Chen, asexuality exists on a spectrum from ‘sex-repulsed’ to ‘sex-indifferent’ to ‘sex-favorable,’ but what links ‘aces’ is their lack of the experience of sexual attraction, which she defines as ‘the desire to have sex with a specific person for physical reasons.’
 In Chen’s own case, she began to identify as an ace in her mid-20s, after realizing that she only ever wanted partnered sex for emotional—not physical—reasons.
 She notes that Alfred Kinsey deliberately left asexuality off his scale of sexual orientation in the 1940s, and sketches the origins of the ace movement in early 21st-century internet message boards.

-Asexuality “can also be thought of as just a way of living that doesn’t center sex,” states Chen (Julie Kliegman, Bitch Media).
+Asexuality “can also be thought of as just a way of living that doesn’t center sex,” states Chen.
 In other words, it’s not always adopted as an identity.
-As she tells Kliegman:

 Julie Sondra-Decker is the author, by the way, of the groundbreaking The Invisible Orientation: An Introduction to Asexuality (2014), previously featured in two different Minding Therapy posts, here and here.

 Straight people are rarely treated like they’re close-minded for knowing their sexual orientation, but aces are assumed to be unsure and always on the brink of finding the person who will change everything.

 Difference can be a gift.
 Being ace can mean less interpersonal drama and more freedom from social norms around relationships.
 It is an opportunity to focus more on other passions, to be less distracted by sexuality, to break the scripts, to choose your own adventure and your own values.